Social media was a fun fling for publishers, but search is always there for you

 In many ways the decline in social referrals is just the icing on a pretty unappetizing cake for traffic-dependant sites, which struggle to monetize beyond programmatic ads.
 Yields are declining, the use of ad-blockers is on the rise and Facebook and Google are hogging all the growth.
 Meanwhile, those sites that managed to build a loyal audience, like the New York Times and many special interest magazine sites, are flourishing - usually by using that loyalty to monetize in other areas like subscriptions or e-commerce.

 Social traffic was never all that great for anything other than reporting big numbers.
-Whilst that doesn't change the fact that content distributed directly on platforms can be an important acquisition channel (e.g. The Economist has used Facebook as an effective way to retarget potential subscribers), that only really works if you can e.g. convert your off-site viewers into paying subscribers.
+Whilst that doesn't change the fact that content distributed directly on platforms can be an important acquisition channel (e.g. The Economist has used Facebook as an effective way to retarget potential subscribers), that only really works if you can convert your off-site viewers into paying subscribers, for example.
 Monetizing content on somebody else's platform is really tough.
 Your company's account on Instagram may have a lot of followers, but how much value is that generating, and is it going to you or the platform?
-As a friend likes to say: "everyone knows National Geographic has amazing photography, but how many people remember the names of individual photographers?"
+As someone once said, "everyone knows National Geographic has amazing photography, but how many people remember the names of individual photographers?"

 Long-term, the move away from desperately trying to drive and monetize social referral traffic is a necessary step, but right now it's still hurting many people.
 So, how can you thrive despite Facebook’s continuing retreat from publishing?